-It is recognised within the BAP that there will be opportunities to deliver worthwhile habitat enhancement projects that may contribute towards UK priority habitat types but are not covered within the habitats listed in Table Four.
+It is recognised within the plan there will be opportunities to deliver worthwhile habitat enhancement projects that may contribute towards UK priority habitat types but are not covered within the habitats listed in Table 4.
 These opportunities can be explored in the relevant site management plans.